ZxjSamantha/Weekly_Report/0510-0516/0512_Data_Description_BCICIV_2a.md

-1. # of subject: 9
+1. number of subject: 9

-2. # of motor imagery tasks: 4
+2. number of motor imagery tasks: 4

 class 1: movement of left hand,